lucasconsult/block-google-ads/README.md

 # Google Ads Block

 This repository contains views and explores used for the Google Ads Block dashboards.
-There are 5 dashboards that come with this block: Google Adwords Overview, Google Adwords - Clicks, Google Adwords - Conversions, Google Adwords - Impressions and Google Adwords - Spend.
+There are 5 dashboards that come with this block: Google Ads Overview, Google Ads - Clicks, Google Ads - Conversions, Google Ads - Impressions and Google Ads - Spend.
 Each of the dashboards provides in-depth analysis of ad/campaign performance over a given timeframe.

 This project is remotely included through the Google Ads Block Config project.